planetscale/docs/content/news/team-profile-lori-raunaq.md

 **Abhi: Hey guys how's it going?**

 Lori: Bitchin' dude.
-Raunaq: I love this coffee so much!
+Raunaq: I love this coffee so much.
-L: Right, it's really good.
+L: Right, it's really good!
 R: I need more of it... as long as I don't die eating something, I'll eat it.
 L: Did you ever eat the worm of a tequila?
 R: Is that a thing?